Ficus benguetensis: Habitat

-Ficus benguetensis trees live up to 1800m in humid and closed forests often along streams and small rivers.
+Ficus benguetensis trees live in altitudes up to 1800m in humid and closed forests, often along streams and small rivers.

 Ecology

 Ficus benguetensis is pollinated by fig wasps from the genus Ceratosolen and dispersed by birds and fruit bats.
-In a single area south of Taipei, up to 13 different species of ants have been found on Ficus benguetensis figs. Moreover, this is the first species of Ficus which have extrafloral nectaries directly on the figs.

-Two species of parasitic nonpollinating fig wasps have been recently described from Ficus benguetensis: Philotrypesis taida and Sycorycteridea taipeiensis.
+In a single area south of Taipei, up to 13 different species of ants have been found on Ficus benguetensis figs. Moreover, this is the first species of Ficus described to have extrafloral nectaries directly on the figs. Two species of parasitic nonpollinating fig wasps have been recently described from Ficus benguetensis: Philotrypesis taida and Sycorycteridea taipeiensis.